sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-zapier.md

 Into a spreadsheet, email, database, or other supported Zapier destinations.
-This tutorial shows transforming the data into a database, for example:
+This tutorial shows transforming 1040 tax data into a database, for example: